yousefturin/quizzki/README.md

 ## `npm install`

-First you will need to download the node models using the `npm install`
+First you will need to download the node JS using the `npm install` inside project directory

 ### `npm start`